awsdocs/amazon-api-gateway-developer-guide/doc_source/sell-api-as-saas-on-aws-marketplace.md

 The following tasks are handled by your developer portal application\.

 When a customer subscribes to your product through AWS Marketplace, AWS Marketplace forwards a `POST` request to the SaaS subscriptions URL  that you registered when listing your product on AWS Marketplace\.
 The `POST` request comes with an `x-amzn-marketplace-token` parameter containing buyer information\.
-Follow the instructions in [Configuring Your SaaS Product to Accept New Customers](https://docs.aws.amazon.com/marketplace/latest/userguide/saas-product-customer-setup.html#configuring-your-saas-application-to-accept-new-customers) to handle this redirect in your developer portal application\.
+Follow the instructions in [SaaS customer onboarding](https://docs.aws.amazon.com/marketplace/latest/userguide/saas-product-customer-setup.html#in-your-application) to handle this redirect in your developer portal application\.

-Responding to a customer's subscribing request, AWS Marketplace sends a `subscribe-success` notification to an Amazon SNS topic that you can subscribe to\. \(See [Configuring Your SaaS Product to Accept New Customers](https://docs.aws.amazon.com/marketplace/latest/userguide/saas-product-customer-setup.html#configuring-your-saas-application-to-accept-new-customers)\)\.
+Responding to a customer's subscribing request, AWS Marketplace sends a `subscribe-success` notification to an Amazon SNS topic that you can subscribe to\. \(See [SaaS customer onboarding](https://docs.aws.amazon.com/marketplace/latest/userguide/saas-product-customer-setup.html#in-your-application)\)\.
 To accept the customer subscription request, you handle the `subscribe-success` notification by creating or retrieving an API Gateway API key for the customer, associating the customer's AWS Marketplace\-provisioned `customerId` with the API keys, and then adding the API key to your usage plan\.

 When the customer's subscription request completes, the developer portal application should present the customer with the associated API key and inform the customer that the API key must be included in the `x-api-key` header in requests to the APIs\.